EZFNDEV/UEAESKeyFinder/ReadMe.md

 #### If this doesn't work for you just a open a new issue, but provide the game name and a memory dump of it, if you already have the AES Key or find it later please provide that too :)
 You can use https://github.com/NtQuery/Scylla to get a memory dump of your game

+## Android (arm64-v8 only)
+For android games you will get two AES Keys, that is because I do not know when the key is + 0x1000 after the offset it should be at.
+Just try both :)
+(If you know why the location is 0x1000 bytes forward please make a pr)

+## Android (armeabi-v7a)
+If you send me a library + AES Key I can add support for that too

 ### Example outputs:
 ```
 Please select from where you want to get the AES Key